SpencerCDixon/exocortex/readme.md

 * **Git based versioning**
 * **Git based syncing (to GitHub)**
 * **Intuitive hotkeys for better editing UX**
+* **Prefetch pages for fast response times**

+## Why?

 I couldn't find an open source wiki solution that I was happy with.
 They either looked super shitty, had terrible UX, or required a _ton_ of configuration to get going (including sometimes installing new languages!).
 Exocortex aims to solve these problems.

 ## First Principles

-1. Should be easy to run locally (`brew install exocortex && exo new && exo`)
+1. Should be easy to run locally - `brew install exocortex && exo new && exo`
-2. Should only require a git repo to operate
+2. Should only require a git repo to operate - `git init`
-3. Should have a modern interface that is a pleasure to work with (SPA React)
+3. Should have a modern interface that is a pleasure to work with (SPA React) - comes with the binary.
+4. Should be backed up in the cloud so I never lose my hard work - thank you GitHub!
-4. **Only** allow markdown for editing
+5. Should only allow markdown for editing to reduce feature bloat.

 ## User Requirements

-1. User has local git installation
+1. Must have `git` installed
-2. User's wiki has a git repository setup
+2. Wiki must **be a git repository**
-3. User has pointed the config file to an absolute path of where repo lives
+3. Must have an `exocortex.json` in your repo.  (`exo init` for existing projects)
-4. Nothing else.
+4. Nothing else :smiley:

 ## Feature Roadmap

+Exocortex is missing a lot of useful features that would enable it to go beyond just being a local personal wiki.
+I developed it while on Thanksgiving vacation so there was a limited feature set that I decided to prioritize.
+See below for a list of enhancements I'd like to add in the coming weeks:

 - [ ] User authentication
 - [ ] Better UI customization/overrides

-## Ideas (in flux...)

-### Folder structure
+## Folder structure

 ```sh
 home.md         <-- file used for wiki homepage